Let’s try something – – raise your hand if you have goals for your career that you’re not meeting right now.

 Whatever it is, commit to doing everything you can to achieve it.

-(And forget about all the other shiny objects out there.)
+(And forget about all the other shiny objects out there that keep distracting you.)

 There are a TON of free resources available online to help you (and right here, I might add), and plenty of paid courses and consultants you can hire if you’re really feeling stuck.